-1. The RTP sender should receive from a media encoder (e.g., a H.264 encoder, a H.265 encoder) an RTP payload corresponding to a PDU Set.
-The size of the received RTP payload (R) should be determined in bytes.
+1. The RTP sender should receive from a media encoder (e.g., a H.264 encoder, a H.265 encoder) payload data corresponding to a PDU Set.
+It is recommended that all Non-VCL NAL units (e.g. SPS NAL unit) are handled together with the associated VCL NAL units within the same PDU Set.The size of the received payload data (R) should be determined in bytes.